DevNerdGR/ctf-writeups/README.md

 # CTF Writeups
 This repository contains writeups by me for CTFs that I have participated in.
-Hope that my writeups are helpful and informative!
+Hope my writeups are helpful and informative!
 # Table of contents
 |No.|CTF|
 |---|---|